All About Knees

 with knee issues from injuries or aging.

-For me also, knees have always been my weak spot, but I’ve been able to keep them trouble-free with AT over the years.But recently they became very painful, and this has prompted me to do much more research which has helped greatly, and I now have answers to share with other teachers.
+For me also, knees have always been my weak spot, but I’ve been able to keep them trouble-free with AT over the years.
+But recently they became very painful, and this prompted me to do much more research.
+This has helped greatly, my knees are now mostly pain free, and I'm excited to share these new discoveries with other teachers.

 Directions and Discoveries For Working With Knee Issues.